-B. Determining Parentage
+B. DETERMINING PARENTAGE

 Another significant area of legal doctrine concerning ARTs is the determination of parentage.
 Determinations of parentage confer substantial rights, and without those rights, a person cannot exercise parental control over the child involved.
 As noted, some states have adopted versions of the UPA.
 The UPA sets forth guidelines for identifying, determining, and adjudicating a child's parentage.
-Article 2 of the UPA pertains to the different aspects of the parent-child relationship, including surrogacy and ART, that can establish a parent-child relationship.
+Article 2 of the UPA pertains to the different aspects of the parent-child relationship, indicating the various reproductive methods, including surrogacy and ART, that can establish a parent-child relationship.
 Article 2 also stipulates that children born to unmarried parents have the same legal rights as children born to married parents.
 Article 3 addresses voluntary acknowledgement of paternity, and Article 4 discusses the provisions, operation, and search procedures related to a paternity registry.